gtgunar/Accelerated-square-Array/README.md

 without changing order.

 preffered shape:
-The preffered shape is a square that grows first to a new array to the right, then increments every member in order***.
-When , the new array is, at last incremented, a new square shape is reached.
+The preffered shape is a square that grows first to a new array to the right (new array at the end), then increments every member in order***.
+When the new array is at last incremented, a new square shape is reached. x is the integer part (downround/floor) of the square root of n.
-Assuming an x long, x tall square, it takes x new elements for the next vector to reache the height of the other vectors, and then, it takes x+1 elements, to increment each of the member vectors.
+Assuming an x long, x tall perfect square, it takes x new elements for the next vector to reach the height of the other vectors, and then, it takes x+1 elements, to increment each of the member vectors, corresponding to the relation between an x and x+1 sided square: x^2+2*x+1=(x+1)^2.
-Therefore, x is the integer part of the square root of n.

 Insertion:
 insertion happens by finding the vector where the insertion index belongs, then inserting there, to the correct place,